sbtourist/clamq/README.md

 * **:endpoint** is the definition of a JMS or AMQP message queue endpoint as previously described.
 * **:transacted** defines (true/false) if the message consumption must be transactional.
 * **:limit** defines the max number of flowing messages, after which the pipe stops consuming messages (optional: defaults to 0, unlimited).
+* **:pubSub** defines if messages are from/to a topic (valid only for JMS brokers, defaults to false).
 * **:filter-by** defines the name of the filter function (optional, defaults to identity function).
-* **:on-failure** defines a function called in case of exception during message handling (optional: by default the exception is just rethrown).
+* **:on-failure** defines a function called in case of exceptions during message handling (optional: by default the exception is just rethrown).
-* **:pubSub** defines if messages are from/to a topic (valid only for JMS brokers, defaults to false).
+* **:route-with** defines the name of the router function (only for router pipes, and mandatory).

 Once defined, you can open/close pipes to let messages flow:

     (open pipe)
     (close pipe)

+## Filters

+Pipes come with three types of filter functions, as previously cited:

+Standard filter functions, configured under the **:filter-by** key, which takes the consumed message and returns an eventually processed message:

+    (defn my-identity-filter [message] message)

+Router filters, configured under the **:route-with** key, which takes the consumed message and returns a vector of maps, each containing the message to route, the destination endpoint and the destination connection:

+    (defn my-router [message] {:message message :endpoint destination :connection connection-object})

+Finally, failure filters, configured under the :on-failure key, fired in case of exceptions during message handling and taking a map containing the handled message (:message) and the raised exception (:exception):

+    (defn my-failure-handler [failure] (println "Message: " (failure :message)) (println "Exception: " (failure :exception)))

 ## Examples

+* clamq/test/base\_jms\_test.clj
-* clamq/test/activemq_test.clj
+* clamq/test/activemq\_test.clj
-* clamq/test/rabbitmq_test.clj
+* clamq/test/rabbitmq\_test.clj

 ## Feedback